Bogardus Social Distance Scale: Definition and Example

 - Reliable: The scale is reliable because it measures each respondent’s feelings towards a subject.
 The question type also ensures that each respondent selects an option.

 - Ordinal levels of measurement: In this scale, ordinal data is collected from each respondent.
 This helps in establishing an order of preference towards the group in question.

 Some disadvantages of the Bogardus social distance scale are:

 - Ordering of options: The ordering of options can mean different things to different individuals in a group, community of family.
-This is on the basis of preference of each individual members.
-Hence, the validity of distance in the options in a bogardus social distance scale may not hold true for each respondent.
+This is on the basis of the preference of each individual member.
+Hence, the validity of distance in the options in a Bogardus social distance scale may not hold true for each respondent.

-- Uni-dimensional: The nature is uni-dimensional and collects data accordingly.
+- Uni-dimensional: Its nature is uni-dimensional and collects data accordingly.
 There is no scope to dig into the reasoning of the responses.

 - Impossible to measure validity: Each member of a social group could select a response on the basis of their perception of the other group in question.
 But since the rating doesn’t allow to delve into the reason for selecting that rating, it is impossible to measure validity.